-The use of both hedges and options is an integral part of the investment process of the portfolio's equity portfolio due to the advantages they offer in terms of liquidity and/or cost/efficiency ratios.
+The use of both hedges and options is an integral part of the investment process due to the advantages they offer in terms of liquidity and/or cost/efficiency ratios.
 They can be brought in quickly to replace bearer securities, specifically at times of substantial inflows or outflows arising from subscriptions/redemptions or in the case of special circumstances such as significant market fluctuations.